mrlaresi/discord-bot/README.md

-# discord-bot
+# discord-bot discordjs v14
 Tiny bot for Discord that is built with Javascript.
 It can at the moment only play audio from videos found on Youtube, either by giving it a direct url or by searching with given text.

 # How the bot works:
-By default, the bot reads all messages sent on all channels, so it is recommended to isolate it to a single channel and giving it it's own role.

-The bot will delete the messages sent to the channel to keep it nice and tidy.
-To do this it requires "Manage messages" permission on the text channel it is reading.
-If the permission is not provided, it will only delete it's own messages.
+The bot will listen to discord slash command, and based on the command and query, it will act upon it.

 ## Known commands:

-Typing a message in the chat triggers the bot to search for Youtube videos with that message contents.
-No need for commands and giving url link will fetch that song directly
+- play: Either plays the given url, or searches from youtube with given query
 - skip: Skips the song currently playing
 - stop: Skips the song currently playing and clears the queue
 - restart: Restarts the song currently playing